 So why is Starlink such a savior?
 Because in many areas of the United States — let alone parts of the developing world — there is either no or very poor high-speed internet options.
 In our bucolic Vermont testing spot, for example, there is no cell service, no cable service and no optical fiber.
 And 5G won't help.
 The towers have to be too numerous to bounce signals around the mountains, and the lower frequency version of 5G that gives you more distance simply isn't fast enough.
 Enter Starlink's service.

 Starlink uses a network of satellites in low earth orbit to bring the signal down to you.
-Currently, there are over 1,300 tiny Starlink satellites aloft, but thousands more are needed before the system is complete (each SpaceX Falcon 9 launch carries 60 satellites).
+As of May 2021, there are more than 1,700 tiny Starlink satellites aloft, but thousands more are needed before the system is complete (each SpaceX Falcon 9 launch carries 60 satellites).

 Unlike Dish or DirecTV birds, these are not geosynchronous or geostationary satellites, so the Starlink dish consumers use has to be able to move automatically should it need to realign itself to pick up a new satellite.
 But the big advantage Starlink has is that the lower earth orbit satellites, which are about 340 miles above the earth, substantially reduce the signal delay or latency, especially compared to DirecTV satellites, which are sitting over 22,000 miles above the planet.